Saturday 22nd August 2015 ko 14.30

 The “flight” costs £18.90 return from Southsea front, and do factor in parking which costs around £7 per day, and spaces do come at a premium in High Season.
 Once you’re at the terminal its worth knowing that your ticket guarantees you a place on only the flight you’ve booked for, but if there’s space you can use any flight that day.
 A “Five Minute” rule is used, meaning that 5 minutes before departure any valid ticket can use the service.

 The crossing takes 10 minutes, and deposits you outside Ryde Esplanade railway station.
 I eschewed that station because the station to service the ferries, Ryde Pier Head, is right at the end of the pier, and who wouldn’t want to ride a train on the national network on a seaside pier?
 It is as fun as it sounds!
-The rolling stock is 1938 London Underground stock that was withdrawn from use on the Northern Line in 1992, but is perfect for the reduced weight limits on the Island Line.
+The trains are 1938 London Underground stock that were withdrawn from use on the Northern Line in 1992, but are perfect for the reduced weight limits on the Island Line.

 Sadly that may not be the case for much longer, the franchise is run by Stagecoach who show little enthusiasm for bidding again when it expires in 2017.
 A heritage society could take it on, but would the service continue in its present form?
 As fun and convenient my £4.40 for the 4 stops to Brading was, it was abundantly clear the line needs investment.